 Head size

-The principle is more or less simple - the larger the head - the greater the dynamics and the larger reflection field, i.e. the so-called sweetspot.
-The Smaller heads , the more are the accurate impact.
+The principle is more or less simple - the larger the head - the greater the dynamics and the larger reflection field, i.e. the so-called sweet spot.
+The Smaller charges, the more are the real impact.

 - up to 97 inches2 - small heads (mid) - usually found in demanding frames with a higher weight

-- 98 - 102 inches2 - (mid plus) average most popular among both players and amateurs - optimum, which allows you to learn and play with full control
+- 98 - 102 inches2 - (mid plus) average most popular among both players and amateurs - optimum, which allows you to learn and play with complete control

 Racket length

 The standard length of the senior racket is 27 inches or 685 mm.
-Extendable rackets are not very popular on the market and their length rarely exceeds 27.5 inches.
+Extendable rackets are not very popular on the market, and their size rarely exceeds 27.5 inches.

-Longer rackets can be found in players' bags as well as in the most comfortable recreational rackets.
-A larger length means a longer lever, which means more difficult maneuvering, a slightly higher load, but also more reflection dynamics.
+Longer rackets can be found in players' bags and the most comfortable recreational rackets.
+A more significant length means a longer lever, which means more difficult maneuvering, a slightly higher load, and more reflection dynamics.

 Wind interlacing

-The more strings the harder the system - the precision of the strokes increases; less strings means more dynamics and easier rotation.
+The more strings, the more complex the system - the precision of the strokes increases; fewer strings means more dynamics and easier rotation.

 Frame rigidity

-It is a parameter that can rarely be found by the manufacturer on the racket frame.
+It is a parameter that the manufacturer can rarely find on the racket frame.
 The softer it is, the better the absorption of vibrations, the longer the contact with the ball, and thus the control and precision of play.

 - soft frames - about 60RA